ADHD Therapy

 ADHD School-Management Tips

-The idea is to teach them skills to minimize how their ADHD traits might affect their ability to plan ahead, stay on track, and finish tasks.
+The idea is to teach them skills and awareness to minimize how their ADHD traits might affect their ability to motivate themselves, stay on track, and finish tasks.
 It is not so much what grades they are getting now that matter in the long run.
 (Honestly, who looks at a 10-year-old’s grade report card?)
-It is the ADHD-management skills that will help them can cope with academic and life challenges over the long haul that will determine their long-term life success.
+It is how they learn to work around and overcome their ADHD tendencies that will help them cope with academic and life challenges over the long haul.
+This is what determines long-term life success.

 What helps the ADHD brains?